East Perth

 East Perth demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-East Perth has a higher level of educational attainment than the broader region.
-Among residents aged 15 and above, 54.7% have university qualifications, compared to 27.9% in Western Australia and 30.1% in Greater Perth.
-University qualifications include bachelor degrees (35.4%), postgraduate qualifications (16.3%), and graduate diplomas (3.0%).
-Vocational pathways account for 24.7%, with advanced diplomas at 11.9% and certificates at 12.8%.
+East Perth's educational attainment is notably higher than broader averages.
+Among residents aged 15 and above, 54.7% have university qualifications, compared to 27.9% in Western Australia (WA) and 30.1% in Greater Perth.
+The area has a significant educational advantage with bachelor degrees being the most common at 35.4%, followed by postgraduate qualifications at 16.3% and graduate diplomas at 3.0%.
+Vocational pathways account for 24.7% of qualifications, with advanced diplomas at 11.9% and certificates at 12.8%.

 Educational participation is high, with 27.2% of residents currently enrolled in formal education.
 This includes 11.9% in tertiary education, 3.3% in primary education, and 2.7% pursuing secondary education.